jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (b) without limiting paragraph (a), to a question about whether the Authority may follow or adopt a particular procedure.

 ### 178 Removal to court
-(1) Where a matter comes before the Authority, any party may apply to the Authority to have the matter, or part of it, removed to the court for the court to hear and determine it without the Authority investigating the matter.
+(1) The Authority may, on its own motion or on the application of a party to a matter, order the removal of the matter, or any part of it, to the court to hear and determine the matter without the Authority investigating it.
 (2) The Authority may order the removal of the matter, or any part of it, to the court if— (a) an important question of law is likely to arise in the matter other than incidentally; or (b) the case is of such a nature and of such urgency that it is in the public interest that it be removed immediately to the court; or
   (c) the court already has before it proceedings which are between the same parties and which involve the same or similar or related issues; or
   (d) the Authority is of the opinion that in all the circumstances the court should determine the matter.
-(3) Where the Authority declines to remove any matter, or a part of it, to the court, the party applying for the removal may seek the special leave of the court for an order of the court that the matter or part be removed to the court, and in any such case the court must apply the criteria set out in paragraphs (a) to (c) of subsection (2).
+(3) Where the Authority declines to remove any matter on application under subsection (1), or a part of it, to the court, the party applying for the removal may seek the special leave of the court for an order of the court that the matter or part be removed to the court, and in any such case the court must apply the criteria set out in paragraphs (a) to (c) of subsection (2).
 (4) An order for removal to the court under this section may be made subject to such conditions as the Authority or the court, as the case may be, thinks fit.
 (5) Where the Authority, acting under subsection (2), orders the removal of any matter, or a part of it, to the court, the court may, if it considers that the matter or part was not properly so removed, order that the Authority investigate the matter.
 (6) This section does not apply—
   (a) to a matter, or part of a matter, about the procedure that the Authority has followed, is following, or is intending to follow; and
   (b) without limiting paragraph (a), to a matter, or part of a matter, about whether the Authority may follow or adopt a particular procedure.

+### 178A Challenge in respect of dismissal of frivolous or vexatious proceedings
+(1) A party to a matter before the Authority that was dismissed because the Authority determined it was frivolous or vexatious under clause 12A of Schedule 2 may challenge that determination in the court.
+(2) A challenge under this section must be made in the prescribed manner within 28 days after the date that the matter is dismissed by the Authority.
+(3) The court must determine whether it considers the matter to be frivolous or vexatious.
+(4) If the court does not determine that the matter is frivolous or vexatious, it must order the Authority to investigate and determine the matter.

 ### 179 Challenges to determinations of Authority
 (1) A party to a matter before the Authority who is dissatisfied with the determination of the Authority or any part of that determination may elect to have the matter heard by the court.